 - 2½ teaspoons (5 grams) freshly grated lemon zest

-- Parchment paper for lining baking pan, such as Beyond Gourmet™
+- Natural baking parchment or parchment paper, for lining baking pan, such as Beyond Gourmet™

 - Arrange oven rack in lower third of oven and preheat oven to 350ºF.
 Lightly grease a 9×9-inch metal baking pan with shortening.
 (I like to use my Williams-Sonoma Goldtouch® Nonstick Square Cake Pan.)
 Line pan with baking parchment so there is an overhang.
 Do this by measuring parchment 4 inches in length additionally at each side of pan.
 This will allow 2 inches of coverage on each end once folded and tucked in.
 This will create “handles” which will help removing bars from pan and to transfer to cutting board to cut into even bars after cooling.

 - Prepare the Lemon Brownie Batter: Using an electric stand mixer fitted with paddle attachment, or handheld mixer and large bowl, stir together flour, sugar and salt until well combined.
 Add the butter and mix until well combined, but do not “beat” at high speed which would incorporate too much air.